-Last updated: 23rd May 2018 (v1.4)
+Last updated: June 2020 (v1.8)

-This is a comprehensive overview on how your personal information is used by our General Practice, the NHS (National Health Service) and our healthcare partner organisations.

-Please feel free to ask a member of our staff for separate leaflets on specific data privacy topics such as our Data Privacy guidance for children.
+This is a comprehensive overview on how your personal information is used by our General Practice, the NHS and our healthcare partner organisations.
+Please feel free to ask a member of staff for separate leaflets on specific data privacy topics such as our 'Data Privacy Guidance for Children'.
 Our full contact details are included at the end of this document.